bmink/Dominos_House_Plans/README.md

 Alley Cat Allies has a [great list](https://www.alleycat.org/resources/feral-cat-shelter-options-gallery/) of various ready-made houses, as well as available DIY plans out there.
 They list the pros and cons for each.

-In particular, Domino's house most resembles the FIVER plans.
+In particular, Domino's house most closely resembles the FIVER plans.
 Check out [their website](http://www.fivercats.com) for a very detailed plan as well as videos on how to build their version.

 The inside of the Domino's house is 18" x 18" and 16" high in the front / 13" high in the back.
 This size seems to work great for one cat.